 From turbines to TV, from household appliances to power plants, General Electric (GE) is plugged in to businesses that have shaped the modern world.
 The company produces -- take a deep breath -- aircraft engines, locomotives and other transportation equipment, kitchen and laundry appliances, lighting, electric distribution and control equipment, generators and turbines, and medical imaging equipment.
-GE is also one of the US's pre-eminent financial services providers: GE Capital, comprising commercial finance, commercial aircraft leasing, real estate, and energy financial services, is its largest segment.
-GE's other segments include Aviation, Home & Business Solutions, and Transportation, among others.
+GE is also one of the US's preeminent financial services providers: GE Capital, comprising commercial finance, commercial aircraft leasing, real estate, and energy financial services, is its largest segment.
+GE's other segments include Aviation, Home & Business Solutions, and Transportation.
+GE is selling its appliances business to Electrolux.

 In 2013 GE sold its 49% stake in NBCUniversal for nearly $17 billion to Comcast as part of its strategy to focus on its industrial operations.
 There was already a structure in place for Comcast to eventually take full ownership of NBCUniversal, but stronger than expected growth from the joint venture accelerated those plans.